 Predetermination of benefits does not guarantee what benefits Cigna will pay or that any benefits will be paid for dental treatment or services provided.
 As always, any treatment decisions are between you and your dentist.
-All Plan rules will apply to any dental claims you file.
+Cigna's benefits and rules will apply to any dental claims you file.